Title

 Brazil imposes new immigration regulations requiring Filipino seafarers from non-signatory countries to the ILO Convention 185 to secure visas before embarking on vessels, or face penalties and restrictions on disembarking during port calls.

-They must secure an appropriate visa for the Filipino seafarers at the Brazilian Embassy in Manila prior to embarkation.
+They must be secured an appropriate visa at the Brazilian Embassy in Manila prior to embarkation to be allowed to disembark during ports calls within Brazil.

 Analyze Cases Smarter, Faster